oKermorgant/log2plot/README.md

   * `invert_pose` (default false) allows to log a pose whom inverse will be actually plotted.
 This can be useful typically when working with a world-to-camera pose but we still want to display the camera-to-world pose afterwards.

 This will log data into the file: `fileprefix + name + .yaml`

-ROS users may use the `log2plot::LogPublisher` class with the exact same syntax.
-It will also publish the logged data as `Float32MultiArray`'s on the `log2plot/<name>` topics.
-Trying to publish data that cannot be cast to double will lead to undefined behavior.
-In this case a `Logger` can be instanciated to log particular data while a `LogPublisher` will log and publish numerical data.

 ### General options